-THE ITF AND CONTRACTING IN BOSNIA
+THE ITF ENHANCING HUMAN SECURITY AND CONTRACTING IN BOSNIA AND HERZEGOVINA2

-The ITF typically issues very detailed procurement notices for mine clearance in Bosnia.
+The ITF Enhancing Human Security typically issues very detailed procurement notices for mine clearance in Bosnia and Herzegovina.
 Contracting is project based, and contractors are invited to bid on specific projects under one procurement notice (tender).
-One contractor can be awarded a maximum of three contracts under one procurement notice (tender).
-ITF tenders in Bosnia are normally open on equal terms to international and national non-governmental organisations (NGOs) and commercial companies, which possess the accreditation for humanitarian demining operations in Bosnia and Herzegovina issued by the Bosnia and Herzegovina Mine Action Centre (BHMAC).2
+One contractor can only be awarded a maximum of two contracts under one procurement notice (tender).

+The ITF tenders in Bosnia and Herzegovina are normally open on equal terms to non-governmental organisations (NGOs) and commercial companies, international and national, which possess the accreditation for humanitarian demining operations in Bosnia and Herzegovina, issued by Bosnia and Herzegovina mine action centre (BH MAC).

 In order to be eligible for participating in these tenders, bidders must certify that they meet the accreditation conditions.
 This is done by providing copies of their accreditation documents for each of their demining capacities: manual, mine detection dogs and demining machines.

-Their accreditations must be valid for the period of the tender through to completion of the project.
+Their accreditation must be valid for the period of the tender through to completion of the project.
 Bidders can be declared ineligible if, for instance, they have previously been in breach of contract, or if they have serious financial problems.
 Contractors prove that they are eligible through submission of an affidavit statement.
-A sample affidavit is attached in Annex 9.

 Bidders may submit questions in writing up to seven days before the deadline for submission of tenders.
 The ITF will reply to all bidders' questions at least three days before the deadline for submission of tenders.
-If the ITF, either on its own initiative or in response to a request from a bidder, provides additional information on the tender, it will send such information in writing to all bidders at the same time.
+If the ITF, either on its own initiative or in response to a request from a bidder, provides additional information on the tender dossier, it will send such information in writing to all bidders at the same time.